Why You Need to Work With a Skilled California Elder Planning Attorney

 An Advanced Health Care Directive is similar to a Durable Power of Attorney in that it allows you to appoint someone to make medical decisions on your behalf.
 Nominations of Conservator allow you to decide who should care for your assets in case of incapacity.
 In California, this requires a court order.
 Finally, a Revocable Living Trust may be useful should you become incapacitated.
 You are able to modify this trust at any point prior to becoming incapacitated.
 Assets in a Living Trust are not part of your Probate estate and can pass to your heirs without the necessity of a Court probate proceeding.
 Every estate planning situation is different and you and one of our California estate planning lawyers will work together and determine which instruments apply in your particular circumstances.

-Plans to Care For The Needs Of Your Loved Ones
+Our California Elder Planning Attorney Will Create a Plan to Care For The Needs Of Your Loved Ones

 When you have someone who depends on you for their care, even if they are not a minor, you need to be proactive in ensuring that their needs continue to be met even if you are not here to do so in person.
 Comprehensive estate planning is the best way to ensure that their needs continue to be met even after you are gone.
 This is especially true when you have a child or family member with special needs such as Autism Spectrum Disorder, Down Syndrome, blindness or deafness.
 Persons with special needs sometimes qualify for public benefits which may be jeopardized should they inherit a sizable amount of assets.